glenndehaan/ikea-tradfri-coap-docs/README.md

 ```

 ## Colors
-The following colors where taken form the IKEA Android app (these could be used in field `"5706"`):
+The following colors where taken from the IKEA Android app (these could be used in field `"5706"`):
+Please note: If you are using another HEX value then these the lamp will default to the Warm Glow color.

 ### Cold / Warm Bulbs
 ```